 Shoal Bay Holiday Park currently provides a range of amenities and recreational facilities for visitors.
 To remain competitive as a holiday destination, some of these facilities require refurbishment and/or expansion consistent with anticipated guest usage and prevailing marketplace expectations.
 Additional recreation facilities are proposed as part of future development works.
-In addition, a new amenities building has also been commissioned which will greatly improve the quality of facilities within Shoal Bay Holiday Park (completion due October 2019).
+In addition, a new amenities building has been installed which has greatly improve the quality of facilities within Shoal Bay Holiday Park.

-Works for consideration include expansion and redevelopment of the existing entertainment precinct including the addition of a swimming pool, relocation/renewal of playground facilities and upgraded camp kitchen/cooking facilities for park guests.
+Works for consideration include expansion and redevelopment of the existing entertainment precinct including the addition of a swimming pool / water park or other suited recreational improvements, and upgraded camp kitchen/cooking facilities for park guests.